-See 49 CFR 1152.27 (61 FR at 67891-94).

-(3.5-inch IBM-compatible floppies) or compact discs, one electronic copy of each such document.
-Textual materials must be in, or convertible into, WordPerfect 7.0.
-Spreadsheets must be in, or convertible into, Lotus 1-2-3 Version 7.17 Each diskette or compact disc should be clearly labeled with the identification acronym and number of the corresponding paper document, see 49 CFR 1180.4(a)(2), and a copy of such diskette or compact disc should be provided to any other party upon request.
-The data contained on the diskettes and compact discs submitted to the Board will be subject to the protective order granted in Decision No. 1. served April 16, 1997 (as modified in Decision No. 4, served May 2, 1997), and will be for the exclusive use of Board employees reviewing substantive and/or procedural matters in this proceeding.
+&lt;sup>33 All references herein to our 49 CFR part 1152 abandonment regulations are to our new regulations, which took effect on January 23, 1997.
+See Abandonment and Discontinuance of Rail Lines and Rail Transportation Under 49 U.S.C.
+10903, STB Ex Parte No. 537, 61 FR 67876 (Dec.
+24, 1996), 62 FR 34669 (June 27, 1997).
+(3.5-inch IBM-compatible floppies) or compact discs. one electronic copy of each such document.
+Textual materials must be in, or convertible into.
+WordPerfect 7.0.
+Spreadsheets must be in, or convertible into, Lotus 1-2-3 Version 7.
+Each diskette or compact disc should be clearly labele with the identification acronym and number of the corresponding paper document, see 49 CFR 1180.4(a)(2), and a copy of such diskette or compact disc should be provided to any other party upon request.
+The data contained on the diskettes and compact discs submitted to the Board will be subject to the protective order granted in Decision No. 1. served April 16, 1)97 (as modified in Decision No. 4, served May 2, 1997), and will be for the exclusive use of Board employees reviewing substantive and/or procedural matters in this proceeding.
 The flexibility provided by such computer data will facilitate timely review by the Board and its staff.
-36

 This action will not significantly affect either the quality of the human environment or the conservation of energy resources.
 It is ordered:

-- The primary application in STB Finance Docket No. 33388, and the related filings in the various embraced dockets listed in Appendix A, are accepted for consideration. - 2.
-The parties shall comply with the procedural requirements described in this decision. - 3.
-Any appeal to a decision issued by Judge Leventhal must be filed within 3 working days of the date of his decision, and any response to any such appeal must be filed within 3 working days of the date of filing of the appeal. - 4.
-Any reply to any motion filed with the Board itself in the first instance must be filed within 3 working days of the date of filing of the motion.
+1. The primary application in STB Finance Docket No. 33388, and the related filings in the various embraced dockets listed in Appendix A, are accepted for consideration.
+2. The parties shall comply with the procedural requirements described in this decision.

+3. Any appeal to a decision issued by Judge Leventhal must be filed within 3 working days of the date of his decision, and any response to any such appeal must be filed within 3 working days of the date of filing of the appeal.
+4. Any reply to any motion filed with the Board itself in the first instance must be filed within 3 working days of the date of filing of the motion.
+5. This decision is effective on July 23, 1997.